Short-Range Solvent-Solvent and Ion-Solvent Correlations at Metal-Electrolyte Interfaces: Parameterization and Benchmarking: Introduction

 Meanwhile, a field-theoretic model has been developed by Blossey et al. for structural electrolyte solutions\cite{blossey2022field,blossey2023comprehensive}.
 Beyond the LG-based description for solvent correlations in the EDL model by Hedley et al.\cite{hedley2023dramatic}, further physical aspects such as ion--solvent short-range correlations, nonlinear dielectric response, and constituent polarizability have also been accounted for in this field-theoretic approach.
-This field-theoretic model was later combined by us with an orbital-free density functional theory (DFT) of electrons on the metal side within a grand canonical framework\cite{zhang2025structured}, refereed to as the density--potential--polarization functional theoretical (DPPFT) approach.
+This field-theoretic model was later combined by us with an orbital-free density functional theory (DFT) of electrons on the metal side within a grand canonical framework\cite{zhang2025structured}, referred to as the density--potential--polarization functional theoretical (DPPFT) approach.
 DPPFT incorporates the electron spillover effects and eliminates the need to specify boundary conditions for the polarization at the metal surface.
 The double-layer capacitance ($C_\text{dl}$) simulated using this semi-classical EDL model shows improved agreement with experimental data at the Ag–aqueous KPF\textsubscript{6} solution interface compared to previous work\cite{huang2023density}, particularly in the enhanced capacitance magnitude at the potential of zero charge (PZC).
-This improvement is attributed to solvent correlations, which lead to a reduced effective dielectric constant near the surface, even at the PZC.
+This improvement is attributed to short-range solvent--solvent correlations that give rise to a layered solvent structure, leading to a reduced effective dielectric constant near the surface, as verified by experiments\cite{fumagalli2018anomalously} and MD simulations\cite{schlaich2016water,dinpajooh2016dielectric,mondal2021anomalous,ballenegger2005dielectric}.

 In the field-theoretic approach to structured electrolyte solutions \cite{blossey2022field,blossey2023comprehensive,zhang2025structured}, the solvent orientational polarization $\mathbf{P}$ is influenced by both the electrostatic field and an auxiliary field $\bm{\mathcal{E}}$, as described by a modified Langevin polarization equation, i.e.,